ku21fan/STR-Fewer-Labels/README.md

 The University of Tokyo.

-**We consolidate recently accumulated public real data and show that we can train STR models satisfactorily only with real labeled data**.
+**We consolidate recently accumulated public real data and show that we can train STR models satisfactorily only with real labeled data (=276K, 1.7% of large synthetic data 16M)**.
 Subsequently, we find simple data augmentation to fully exploit real data.
 Furthermore, we improve the models by collecting unlabeled data and introducing semi- and self-supervised methods.
 As a result, **we obtain a competitive model (only with real data) to state-of-the-art methods that use large synthetic data**.